lloydhamilton/llama_fine_tuning/README.md

 mlflow server --host 127.0.0.1 --port 8080
 ```

+This will start the MLflow server on your local machine.
+You can then access the MLflow UI by navigating to link.

 ### Building Ollama Models

 You can build the ollama models to interact with the LLMs using the following steps: